 Start a conversation

-Many families (including mine) go around the table and share what we're grateful for each Thanksgiving and Christmas.
-Here's some other conversation starters to foster gratitude for the warmth of home:
+Many families (including mine) go around the table and share what we're grateful for during the holidays.
+Here are some other conversation starters to foster gratitude for the warmth of home:

 - What's a favorite memory of home from your childhood?